This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 The following can help you prevent headaches or reduce the severity of headaches in children:

-Practice healthy behaviors : Behaviors that promote good general health can also help prevent headaches for your child.
-These lifestyle measures include getting enough sleep, staying physically active, eating healthy meals and snacks, drinking four to eight glasses of water a day and avoiding caffeine.
+Practice healthy behaviors: Behaviors that promote good general health can also help prevent headaches for your child.
+These lifestyle measures include getting enough sleep, being physically active, eating healthy meals and snacks, drinking four to eight glasses of water a day, and avoiding caffeine.

-Reduce stress : Stress and schedules can increase the frequency of headaches.
+Reduce stress: Stress and schedules can increase the frequency of headaches.
 Be aware that it can cause stress in your child’s life, such as difficulty doing chores or strained relationships with peers.
-If your child’s headaches are related to anxiety or depression, consider talking with a counselor.
+Consider talking with a counselor if your child’s headaches are related to anxiety or depression.

-Keep a diary of your headache : A diary can help you determine what causes your child’s headaches.
-Keep in mind when headaches begin, how long they last and what, if anything, provides relief.
+Keep a diary of your headache: A journal can help determine what causes your child’s headaches.
+When headaches begin, how long do they last, and what, if anything, provides relief.

 Record your child’s response to taking any headache medication.
 Over time, the items you write down in the headache journal should help you understand your child’s symptoms so he can take specific preventive measures.

-Avoid headache triggers : Avoid any food or drink, such as those that contain caffeine, that seem to trigger headaches.
+Avoid headache triggers: Avoid any food or drink, such as those containing caffeine, that seems to trigger headaches.
 Your headache diary can help you determine what causes your child’s headaches, so you know what to avoid.

-Follow your doctor’s plan : Your doctor can recommend preventive medications if the headaches are severe, occur daily and interfere with your child’s normal lifestyle.
+Follow your doctor’s plan: Your doctor can recommend preventive medications if the headaches are severe, occur daily, and interfere with your child’s everyday lifestyle.
 Certain medications taken at regular intervals, such as certain antidepressants or anticonvulsant medications, can reduce the frequency and severity of headaches.

-Most headaches are not serious, but seek immediate medical attention if your child’s headaches:
+Most headaches are not severe, but seek immediate medical attention if your child’s headaches: